-Depending on site specifications and any applicable code requirements, an optional circuit breaker may be mounted on the side of generator housing.
+Depending on site specifications and any applicable code requirements, an optional circuit breaker may be mounted on the generator housing.
+The location of the circuit breaker varies by generator set application, either side or top mount.

 All Onan supplied circuit breakers are thermal and magnetic trip type.
 Depending on customer requirements, the circuit breaker may also include shunt trip and remote alarm connections.
-Review the following and refer to Figure 2-5.
+Review the following and refer to Figure 2-4.

-- Generator set output is connected to the load through the circuit breaker. - When an overload or short circuit occurs on any one conductor, a common trip bar will disconnect all three conductors.

-- The thermal trip action of the circuit breaker is accomplished by bimetal strips (inside breaker).
+- Generator set output is connected to the load through the circuit breaker. - When an overload or short circuit occurs on any one conductor, a common trip bar will disconnect all three conductors. - The thermal trip action of the circuit breaker is accomplished by bimetal strips (inside breaker).
 A sustained overcurrent condition will cause a thermal reaction of the bimetal, and thereby trip the breaker.
 Response of the bimetal is proportional to current; high current - fast response, low current - slow response.
-This action provides a time delay for normal inrush current and temporary overload conditions (i.e., motor starting). - The magnetic trip action of the circuit breaker is caused by an electromagnet which partially surrounds the internal bimetal strips.
+This action provides a time delay for normal inrush current and temporary overload conditions (i.e., motor starting).

+- The magnetic trip action of the circuit breaker is caused by an electromagnet which partially surrounds the internal bimetal strips.
 In the event of a short circuit, the high current through the electromagnet will attract the bimetal armature and trip the breaker.
 Some circuit breaker models provide frontadjustability of the magnetic trip action.
 These adjustors are normally set at the factory at the high position, but provide for individual conductor settings to suit customer requirements. - The shunt trip mechanism (if equipped) consists of a solenoid tripping device mounted in the circuit breaker and external lead connections for remote signaling.
 A momentary signal to the solenoid coil will cause the breaker to trip.